ErpNetDocs/tech/modules/logistics/inventory/inventory-control/settings.md

 If you tap on the **downward arrows** of any of the available options, you'll be taken to a list of your existing document types.

-It's possible to link any template to either the receive, issue, scrap, transfer or reconcile operation.
+It's possible to link any type to either the receive, issue, scrap, transfer or reconcile operation.

 One and the same document type can be used for **multiple** operations.